U256/U256/README.md

-- 👋 Hi, I’m @U256
+- 👋 Hi, I’m Alex.
-- 👀 I’m interested in frontend technologies
+- 👀 I’m interested in frontend technologies.
 - 🌱 I’m currently learning depths of React, Next and styling features.
 Also, I try Svelte and some backend.
 - 💞️ I’m looking to collaborate on people who can offer interesting projects.
 - 📫 How to reach me: chernavtsev.av@gmail.com